 Holiday data source

-How DayBridge handles public holiday and business-day data.
+How DayBridge handles public holiday, weekend, country calendar, and business-day data for browser-side planning tools.

 Current data approach

-DayBridge is a static MVP.
-Holiday lists are built into the generated pages from a local cache so calculators can run quickly in the browser without requiring login or server-side requests.
+DayBridge packages public holiday lists with the site so the calendar can run quickly in the browser without requiring login or account setup.

 Known limitations